rogerdahl/bashrc/README.md

 - After logging in, activate `bashrc.d` with `. ~/bin/bashrc.d/bashrc`.
 This can be added as a quick alias by adding `alias rcd='. ~/bin/bashrc.d/bashrc'` to the end of `~/.bashrc.d`.

-- To get `bashrc.d` into the shell,

-- To

 This intended for use in shared accounts.
 It doesn't modify the original `~/.bashrc`